FindMySchool LogoFindMySchool

 Student voice has visible structure.
 The school uses the Iceni Parliament model for representing pupil views, and there is also evidence of students initiating their own projects, including a school magazine.
 In a small town and village catchment, these participation routes can be particularly valuable for confidence and belonging, especially for students who do not see themselves primarily through sport or academic identity.

 At GCSE level, performance indicators suggest outcomes below typical levels across England.
-Iceni Secondary Academy is ranked 3,267th in England for GCSE outcomes (FindMySchool ranking based on official data), and 3rd locally in the Thetford area.
-This places it below England average overall.
+Iceni Secondary Academy is ranked 3,527th out of 3,895 schools in England for GCSE outcomes (FindMySchool ranking based on official data), and 3rd locally in the Thetford area.
+This places it in the lower part of the national ranking overall.

 What does this mean for families in practical terms.
 A negative Progress 8 score often correlates with uneven curriculum delivery in earlier years, gaps in prior knowledge, and variable access to effective teaching.
 The opportunity is that these issues can improve quickly once staffing, training, curriculum sequencing, and assessment practice settle.
 The risk is that, for some cohorts, rebuilding takes time, and families should pay attention to how the school is identifying and closing learning gaps in Key Stage 3 and Key Stage 4.